njbradley/scrolls-old/readme.txt

 To compile scrolls, you will need a c++14 compatable compiler, and the libraries: glfw, glew, glm, stb_image, boost On windows, most of these libraries can be downloaded in precomplied states, and only glfw, glew and boost need libraries, the rest are header only.
 I use Mingw for compiling, which works well.
+On windows, msys2 can be used to install the libraries:
+	mingw-w64-x86_64-gcc
+	mingw-w64-x86_64-make
+	mingw-w64-x86_64-freealut
+	mingw-w64-x86_64-openal
+	mingw-w64-x86_64-glm
+	mingw-w64-x86_64-glfw
+	mingw-w64-x86_64-glew
 On mac and linux, the libraries can be installed with atp-get or brew.
-The compile command is rather simple with make, run the command "make main" in the root directory. on windows with mingw the command is "mingw32-make main" but otherwise it is the same.
+The compile command is rather simple with make, run the command "make main" in the root directory.
+Specify the platform by adding PLAT=MAC or PLAT=LINUX. on windows with mingw the command is "mingw32-make main" but otherwise it is the same.
 Thats it! now you should have an executable!
 However, it has to be kept with the resources folder wherever you run it.